adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-Firstly, as we said before, merely detecting a feature is not enough.
-APIs contain bugs.
+As I mentioned just before, merely detecting the presence of an API is not enough due to bugs.
+Therefore, CTM is fragile.

 Caniuse.com states that `document.querySelector` has partial support in IE8.
 It just so happens (by luck or judgement) that the additional checks for `window.addEventListener` and `window.localStorage` means IE8 only gets the *core* experience.
-But it got lucky with IE8 &mdash; Caniuse.com states:
+But it got lucky with IE8 &mdash; not so much for iOS 8 as Caniuse.com states:

 > iOS 8.* contains a bug where selecting siblings of filtered id selections are no longer working (for example #a + p).